epfl-ada/ada-2023-project-adadakadavra/readme.md

 discuss our progress and future steps.
 We propose a timeline structured in two-week intervals until late December (the people assigned to the task are in italic):
-- Nov 17, Milestone 2 submission;
+- Nov 17, Milestone 2 submission,
-- Dec 1, Discuss feedback from Milestone 2 and apply required changes to existing notebook, gather a list of topics/news/announcements/key Covid-related events to focus our analysis on, learn the basics of website creation;
+- Dec 1, Discuss feedback from Milestone 2 and apply required changes to existing notebook, gather a list of topics/news/announcements/key Covid-related events to focus our analysis on, learn the basics of website creation,
-- Dec 15, Complete the analysis in the Notebook code with helpfer functions + graphs, Make a first draft of the data story;
+- Dec 15, Complete the analysis in the Notebook code with helpfer functions + graphs, Make a first draft of the data story,
 - Dec 22, Ask for final feedback, detail/clarify the explanations (in English) and the comments in the Notebook and polish the data story website.

 ## Contributions
-- Pietro : Set up the website and focused on the context plots
+- Pietro : Set up the website and focused on the context plots,
-- Michel Angelo: Conducted Trump’s tweet analysis and LDA for topics
+- Michel Angelo: Conducted Trump’s tweet analysis and LDA for topics,
-- Sabri: Focused on the causal analysis and the study of Granger causality
+- Sabri: Focused on the causal analysis and the study of Granger causality,
-- Etienne: Focused on using the retweets to assess Trump’s influence, based on topics and sentiment analysis
+- Etienne: Focused on using the retweets to assess Trump’s influence, based on topics and sentiment analysis,
-- Matteo: Proposed to predict the sentiments of Trump’s tweet from external data, studied the evolution of sentiments over time
+- Matteo: Proposed to predict the sentiments of Trump’s tweet from external data, studied the evolution of sentiments over time.